007 First Light: All Accessibility Settings for Gameplay, Controls, Graphics, and More

 • Status: Confirmed

-• Quick Answer: 007 First Light launches May 27 with robust options including "Black Screen" flashbangs, snap-to-target aiming, QTE autocompletion, and highly granular visual settings.
+• Quick Answer: 007 First Light launched with robust options including "Black Screen" flashbangs, snap-to-target aiming, QTE autocompletion, and highly granular visual settings.

-007 First Light is coming out, and it's one of the most flexible IO Interactive games in terms of accessibility.
+007 First Light is here, and it's one of the most flexible IO Interactive games in terms of accessibility.

-Releasing on May 27, 007 First Light has many people excited.
-After all, it's been over a decade since the first Bond game.
-As expected, 007 First Light is filled with car chases, combat, and espionage.
-However, the experience can be catered to you.
+The game was released on May 27, 2026, and received much love from both new and long-term fans.
+After all, it's been over a decade since the last Bond game, so it's no surprise many were quick to start playing.
+As expected, First Light is filled with car chases, combat, and espionage.
+However, the experience can be catered to your liking.

 Here's everything to know about 007 First Light's accessibility settings.